Consensys/ramuh/README.md

 analysis request is sent to the MythX API endpoint.
 If any security issue is detected, it will be shown to you as a desktop notification.

-Here is a video about how all this works:
+This video shows how all this works:

 [![Ramuh - MythX interaction](http://img.youtube.com/vi/MQxYBHuYeEA/0.jpg)](http://www.youtube.com/watch?v=MQxYBHuYeEA "Ramuh - MythX interaction")